GT shares plunge as Apple taps other source for new iPhone display

-NEW YORK, Sept 9 Shares of GT Advanced Technologies Inc plunged in their heaviest-ever trading day on Tuesday after Apple Inc said its new iPhone 6 would not feature screens made with GT's sapphire glass displays.
+NEW YORK Shares of GT Advanced Technologies Inc plunged in their heaviest-ever trading day on Tuesday after Apple Inc said its new iPhone 6 would not feature screens made with GT's sapphire glass displays.

 GT's stock began falling abruptly in early afternoon trading as Apple's latest product launch event was underway in Silicon Valley.
 By the close of trading, it had dropped 12.9 percent to $14.94 on record volume of 37.7 million shares.